AlexandreMarcotte/LBRYnomics/README.md

 TipPredict
 ==========

-Bayesian extrapolation of supports to a LBRY claim.
+Bayesian extrapolation of LBRY tips.
+This is work in progress.

+(c) 2019 Brendon J. Brewer.
+LICENCE: MIT.